 Right of the bat, the blatant rights grab is apparent.
 The searching parties and their intermediaries know so damn’ well artists need exposure in order to get noticed, that they would sell their soul for a few hundred likes and clicks.
 That these likes and clicks usually serve some big company who actually owns the medium the artist uses… Well, how would the artist know?
 He or she is too busy to get noticed, sorry I obviously mean creating, right?

-Sites like Talenthouse are bad for everybody, because they devalue the artform, the artists as well as the company or organisation that makes use of their scheme.
+Sites like Talenthouse are bad for everybody, because they devalue the art form, the artists as well as the company or organization that makes use of their scheme.
 Oh really?
 Yes, really!
-The artists and art for the reasons I mentioned before and the companies, because in the end people will think you are a schmuck if you run your company by trampling over people.
+The artists and art for the reasons I mentioned before and the companies, because in the end people will think you are a shmuck if you run your company by trampling over people.

 Stay true to yourself – unless you’re a dick, then please change

 Over the past years, trying to make buck in the strange world of rock and shots, I’ve given my work and talent away for free, it has been stolen, copied and abused.
 For what?
 For an extra chance that one day, someday soon someone will call me to tell me they actually want to pay for what I do.
 Guess what, most people who paid me, did not get anything for free to begin with.
 They saw my work, liked it and simply wanted me to do the job.
 Not the cheapest one they could find, not the one with the best marketing strategy or the biggest dick or fake smile.